dbrugne/donut/README.md

 ## Release 2

+- Bug fixes
+  - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ?
+  - [ ] Fluid landing background on small resolutions (display donut background w/ opacity)

 **Chat**
-- Search engine
-  - [x] Search on home
 - [ ] Quick search in left column (with 'light' param to get only username/name + avatar) and link for 'more results' that focus and fill the homepage search
-- [x] Sort room users list on ownership/op status
-- Update chat interface on room/user details when room/user is edited
-  - [x] WS: implement corresponding events: room:update/user:update (or user:nickname, user:avatar, user:color, room:avatar and user:color)
-  - [x] JS: on previous events update IHM: room tab/header, onetoone tab/header
-- Bug fixes
-  - [x] Colorize vs. drawer
-  - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ?

 **Room ops**
 - [ ] Factorize socket room op/owner detection in helper and update room:op/deop/topic/update events